Batch Ingest

 settings

 objectSome data sets consist of many small files, other data sets consist of fewer larger files.
-Hydrolix ultimately writes data into "partitions".
-The number and size of partitions influences performance of query.
+Hydrolix writes data into "partitions."
+The number and size of partitions influences the performance of your queries.

 - Smaller partitions mean more parallelization, but also mean less efficient use of resources.